This document is relevant for: Inf1, Inf2, Trn1, Trn2, Trn3

 1,000,000 |

-Increasing the event limit will consume more host memory.
+Increasing the event limit consumes more host memory.

 export NEURON_RT_INSPECT_ENABLE=1